-The management company agreed to set up guidelines for handling complaints regarding gatherings at common areas of the housing estate, and ensure the proper implementation of the guidelines by educating the handling staff.
-Notices with contact numbers of control room and management office would be posted in public places so that residents may contact the management company for assistance where necessary.
-Residents/users of the housing estate may seek help from the police where necessary, and the management company would co-operate with the police where appropriate.
-Complaints from residents would be investigated, regardless of their race, fairly and provided advice where appropriate.
+The management company agreed to set up guidelines for handling complaints regarding gatherings in common areas of the housing estate, and ensure proper implementation of the guidelines by educating the staff.
+Notices with contact numbers of the control room and management office would be posted in public places so that residents could contact the management company for assistance where necessary.
+Residents/users of the housing estate might seek help from the police where necessary, and the management company would cooperate with the police if needed.
+Complaints from residents would be investigated fairly, regardless of their race, and the complainants would be provided with advice where appropriate.

-Mr A agreed, should he lodge complaints for irregularities in the common areas of the housing estate, he would stay out-of-sight while the management company's staff members take follow-up action for a certain time period.
-If Mr A finds that the management company's staff members are not carrying out their duties properly in the course of following up the complaints after the specified period, Mr A could observe at a distance without interfering with the process to monitor the work of the management company's staff members.
+Mr A agreed that, should he lodge complaints for irregularities in the common areas of the housing estate, he would stay out of sight for a certain period of time and let the management company's staff members take follow-up actions.
+If Mr A found that the staff members failed to carry out their duties properly in the course of following up on the complaints within the specified period, Mr A could then observe the process at a distance without interfering in order to monitor the work of the staff members.
 He could report the problems to the management company afterwards.

 - Under the RDO, it is unlawful for a person concerned with the provision of goods, facilities or services, or in relation to the management of premises, to racially harass a user or a person occupying the premises.
-Employers would be liable for the unlawful act done by their employees in the course of employment, whether or not it was done with the knowledge or approval of the employer.
-It shall be a defence for the employer to prove that reasonably practicable steps have been taken to prevent the employee from doing that act. - Furthermore, a person who knowingly aids another person to do an act made unlawful by the RDO is to be treated as doing the act himself or herself. - Private housing estates are not exempted from the antidiscrimination ordinances.
-The EOC urges property managers to ensure that they are not inadvertently discriminating against particular racial groups in the course of managing the premise, including in enabling access to particular facilities such as the public area or park.
-Policies related to access to the building's facilities should be regularly reviewed, in order to proactively promote amicable neighbourly relations and avoid legal liabilities.
+Employers would be liable for the unlawful act done by their employees in the course of employment, whether or not it was performed with the knowledge or approval of the employers.
+It shall be a defence for the employers to prove that reasonably practicable steps have been taken to prevent the employees from committing that act. - Furthermore, a person who knowingly aids another person to commit an act made unlawful by the RDO is to be treated as committing the act himself/herself. - Private housing estates are not exempted from the antidiscrimination ordinances.
+The EOC urges property managers to ensure that they are not inadvertently discriminating against particular racial groups in the course of managing the premises, including in enabling access to particular facilities such as public area or park.
+Policies related to access to the building's facilities should be regularly reviewed, and proactive effort made to promote amicable neighbourly relations, so as to avoid possible legal liabilities.